 Completed in 1402, the Charles Bridge is the perfect blend of medieval charm and Baroque beauty.
 It is flanked by two majestic and gothic grand towers that offer great views over the city.
 This pedestrian-only bridge is lined with Baroque statues, and during the day, jazz bands and people selling souvenirs set up all over it.
 Prague’s Charles Bridge is one of the city’s most visited sights, and during peak season, it can be quite the zoo of tourists.
 The best time to visit is at dawn when the photogenic bridge is free of people but full of atmosphere.

 Prague’s historic fort, Vyšehrad, is like something right out of a fairy tale.
 Steeped in many a myth and legend, Vyšehrad is thought to date back to the 10th century.
 Once the seat of the first Bohemian king, it is now in ruins, but it’s still a wonderful place to explore and even offers great views of Prague.
 Here you can wander the gardens, the cemetery, and St. Peter and Paul Church.

 6. The Jewish Quarter

-Prague’s Jewish Quarter has a deep history which dates back to the 12th century.
+Prague’s Jewish Quarter has a deep history that dates back to the 12th century.
 You can explore the former Jewish ghetto, which includes many buildings under the blanket of the Jewish Museum.
 The museum itself has one of the largest collections of Jewish art in the world.
-A museum ticket will get you into the Old-New Synagogue, Ceremonial Hall, the Old Jewish Cemetery and four other synagogues.
-The Old-New Synagogue was built in the 13th century and is one of the oldest and best preserved synagogues in the world.
+A museum ticket will get you into the Old-New Synagogue, Ceremonial Hall, the Old Jewish Cemetery, and four other synagogues.
+The Old-New Synagogue was built in the 13th century and is one of the oldest and best-preserved synagogues in the world.
 This area is also where Franz Kafka was born.
 Check out Sandeman’s free walking tour of Prague to find out what happened here during WWII.

 7. Prague Castle